petedavisdev/petedavis.dev/_posts/vuepress-layouts.md

 To achieve this we need to look at how VuePress determines which layout to apply to each .md file as it generates your site.
 This happens in [GlobalLayout.vue](https://vuepress.vuejs.org/theme/option-api.html#globallayout), a core component in VuePress that you can override by including a GlobalLayout.vue file in your **theme/layouts** folder.

 You'll notice this is flagged with "Danger Zone" in the docs ::open_mouth::!
-That's because by overriding this component, you are taking responsibility for a core bit of VuePress logic, but I'll guide you through it.
+That's because by overriding this component, you are taking responsibility for a core bit of VuePress logic, so make sure you understand the js that you're adding.

 First, in .vuepress/config.js we're going to set up our desired default layouts: